Johnnystats/Johnnystats.github.io/tabs/about.md

 ## **Papers**

 + Alternative format thesis:
-  + Review Paper of R package - gMCP: Graph Based Multiple Comparison Procedures in Clinical Trial
+  + Review Paper of Graphical Approaches for Multiple Testing and ‘gMCP-package’

 + In progress: